muchdogesec/history4feed_web/README.md

 This is managed by Auth0: https://auth0.com/docs/manage-users/user-accounts/verify-emails

+On sign up user can opt into mailing list (Send in Blue), this is managed by Auth0 on sign up (https://auth0.com/blog/using-auth0-to-collect-consent-for-newsletter-signups/) (user who marks as false, is added to list as unsubscribed), and managed directly in the web app with send in blue (my account).

 A user can change their email at any time: https://community.auth0.com/t/let-users-change-their-email-address/109271 .
 However, they must confirm email verification before history4feed Web treats is at their email (they can resend verification at anytime)

 A user can change their password at anytime: https://auth0.com/docs/authenticate/database-connections/password-change (if 2fa enabled, they must enter code)

 All users can optionally enable 2FA at anytime in Auth0: https://auth0.com/docs/secure/multi-factor-authentication (use device codes only, not SMS)

 A user can delete their account.
-This will
+This will:

-* delete history4feed web data (account will remain in Auth0, customer will remain in Stripe, but all h4f web data will be removed and all subscriptions to products will be cancelled in Stripe)
+* delete history4feed web data
+* cancel any h4f Stripe subsciptions, and delete the Stripe customer (delete only happens if no other DOGESEC subscriptions exist)
+* delete any h4f Auth0 permissions and delete the Auth0 customer (deletion of Auth0 happens if no other DOGESEC subscriptions exist)
+* delete customer from h4f mailing list (Send in Blue), if subscribed

-### Introduce permissions, products, product subscriptions and payments
+### Introduce products, product subscriptions and payments

 Almost all of this logic can be handled by Stripe because our subscription/customer/product is very typical of SaaS products.